Competing the ‘golden tablets’ of the

 important changes.
 For one, for the paleo-scientist Lemuria was an Indian Ocean

-continent, although as Sclater had suggested in his
+continent, although as Sclater had suggested in his christening act, it could

-christening act, it could have extended into the Atlantic as well.
-The
+have extended into the Atlantic as well.
+The Theosophist as well imagines

-Theosophist as well imagines Lemuria as an Atlantic landmass, for this
+Lemuria as an Atlantic landmass, for this facilitated the key mission to

-facilitated the key mission to recuperate Atlantis which scientists might deny,
+recuperate Atlantis which scientists might deny, but which occult records

-but which occult records verified, as a province of the continent confirmed by
+verified, as a province of the continent confirmed by paleogeography to have

-This geographical shift may reflect the American location of many of the early
+may reflect the American location of many of the early Theosophists, as well as

-Theosophists, as well as the growing American readership of their occult
+the growing American readership of their occult writings, even as it enables

-writings, even as it enables the Pacific adventures of Lemuria in the twentieth
+the Pacific adventures of Lemuria in the twentieth century.

 Second, for the paleogeographers,